pwaivers/AngularSandbox/README.md

 * AngularJS
 * Bootstrap
 * Grunt
+* Forms and validation
+* UI-Routing with sub-routes

 ## To Be Added
-* Test - Karma and Jasmine stack
+* Unit Testing - Karma and Jasmine stack
-* LiveReload for grunt
-* Routing with UI-Router
-* Many more directives, services, and fun